Visit

 Accessibility

-Ambras Castle cannot not provide barrier-free access to all areas due to its historical structure and related monument protection.
+Ambras Castle cannot provide barrier-free access to all areas due to its historical structure and related monument protection.

 There is public disabled parking in Schlossstrasse in close vicinity to the entrance.
 The Lower Castle has a barrier-free restroom accessible from outside.
 Use the Euro Key to open the restroom.